Dean H. Kenyon: McLean v. Arkansas

 In 1981, Kenyon was recruited to be an expert witness for the creationist side in the McLean v.
 Arkansas case that tested the constitutionality of Arkansas' Equal Time Legislation that mandated equal time for "creation science" and "evolution science".
 Kenyon flew to Arkansas to be deposed and testify during the trial.
 However, apparently under the influence of creationist attorney Wendell Bird (who was displeased with the defense of the creationist position by the Arkansas attorney general Steve Clark), Kenyon left town just before he was to testify:

 The attorney general presented six science witnesses, two more than had testified for the ACLU, presumably on the grounds that quantity made up for evident lack of quality.
 There would have been more had not a serious case of disappearing witnesses set in as the second week wore on.
 Dean Kenyon, a biologist from San Francisco State University, fled town after watching the demolition of four of the state's witnesses on day 1 of the second week.
 And Henry Voss, a computer scientist from California, was rapidly withdrawn at the last minute when, in pretrial deposition, he too began to expound on things satanic and demonical.

 The Arkansas attorney general apparently threatened to sue Bird after this interference:

 There were other witnesses for the defense who did not show up.
 Several scientists who had been listed as potential witnesses for the state, backed out because of what Clark termed "peer pressure."

 Another state witness, Dr. Dean Kenyon, a biophysicist at San Francisco State University, mysteriously disappeared on the eve of his day in court.
 He had flown into Little Rock on a Sunday evening, but when one of Clark's assistants went to take his deposition he could not find him.
 Kenyon had checked out of the hotel and flown back home.
 Bird had encouraged Kenyon not to testify, although Kenyon taught evolution theory for 16 years until three years ago when he became a creationist.
-Bird, who is general counsel to ICR, said he attempted to get other defense witnesses not to testify after he perceived the trial as botched by Clark.
+Bird, who is general counsel to Institute for Creation Research, said he attempted to get other defense witnesses not to testify after he perceived the trial as botched by Clark.

 Bird said he was not trying to sabotage Clark's effort.
 He said he merely had told several witnesses for the state that "I don't think you should jeopardize your reputation with the way [the trial] is being handled."
 Clark stated he was considering legal action against Bird, whose actions, he said, were "tantamount to tampering with justice."